JoyZadan/shop-kbeauty/README.md

     * Category (A-Z, Z-A)
     * Subcategory (A-Z, Z-A)
 * The result of products being filtered can still be sorted further.
-* Individual products cards displaying the product image, name, category, subcategory, current price, original price (crossed out), savings and a shop call call to action button that then links to a product detail page.
+* Individual products cards displaying the product image, name, category, subcategory, current price, original price (crossed out), savings and a shop now call to action button that then links to a product detail page.
 The currency is set to GBP.
 * The product card has a gentle transition on hover.

 **Products page screenshots**